Observed situation in France for the week 24 of the year 2025, from 06/09/2025 to 06/15/2025 :

 ARI are caused by a variety of respiratory viruses including SARS-CoV-2 (Covid-19), influenza viruses, and other respiratory viruses such as RSV, rhinovirus, and metapneumovirus.
 The purpose of ARI surveillance is to monitor outbreaks of these viruses.

-Subject to future data consolidation, this rate has risen slightly over the last two weeks and corresponds to a slightly higher activity level than those usually observed at this time of the year (consolidated data for 2025w20: 80 [69; 91]).
+Subject to future data consolidation, this rate is stable compared to the previous week and corresponds to a slightly higher level of activity than those usually observed at this time of the year (consolidated data for 2025w23: 91 [79; 103]).

-Subject to future data consolidation, this rate is slightly increasing compared to the previous week particularly among the 15-64 age group (consolidated data for 2025w20: 3 [2; 4]).
+Subject to future data consolidation, this rate is stable compared to the previous week (consolidated data for 2025w23: 13 [9; 17]).

 Data source: Sentinelles